g-pechorin/bullet2stripped/README.md

 # bullet2stripped

-This is a fork of "Bullet 2 Stripped" which was itself a fork of Bullet 2.82 (by the original creator) Peter LaValle forked it to get a CMake build which could be embedded with `add_subdirectory(...)` into another project.
+This is a fork of "Bullet 2 Stripped" which was itself a fork of Bullet 2.82 (by the original creator before) Peter LaValle forked it to get a CMake build which could be embedded with `add_subdirectory(...)` into another project.

 Since that time Peter LaValle has assembled [the script](scala-script/) to prepare [palBullet282](palBullet282.hpp) which contains the whole physics library in one "stb-style" `.hpp` header.